BerndiVader/MythicMobsExtension/README.md

-# CustomSkillMechanics v1.226dev for MythicMobs 4.1 and Spigot 1.10.2 or higher
+# CustomSkillMechanics v1.227dev for MythicMobs 4.1 and Spigot 1.10.2 or higher

+##### ** 20.11.2017 *** added setrotation & entitygoggleat mechanic.
+See setrotation & entitygoggleat for example.
 ##### ** 20.11.2017 *** fixed async error in speechbubble mechanic & some minor fixes & added an example.
 ##### ** 20.11.2017 *** changed movement method for blockfloating to fix fallingblocks glitches.
 Thanks aDaxxas!
 ##### ** 17.11.2017 *** added speechbubble mechanic.
 See speechbubble mechanic for details. (requires HolographicDisplay plugin)